Consider this Columbia Business 101 — your guide to our region’s five key industries and major employers.

 The key industries

-There are five key industries that represent ~55% of the Columbia metro area’s economy, based on data from Central SC.
+Five key industries represent ~55% of the Columbia metro area’s economy, based on data from Central SC.
 We’ve listed them in order of employment numbers.

-Prisma Health Midlands and Lexington Medical Center are both top five employers in the region, employing over 21,000 individuals.
+Prisma Health Midlands + Lexington Medical Center together employ over 21,000 individuals.
 The services in these industries are delivered by trained professionals and include establishments providing medical care, health care, and social assistance.

 Retail trade | 12%